pablofd/StiffnessMethod/README.md

 # StiffnessMethod

+Program made for the subject "Structural Design" of the master's degree in Industrial Engineering at the UPM, to support the resolution of problems.

 Estructuras.xlsx =>

 You must enter the structure in that file, numbering nodes and bars and taking into account which is the initial node and which is the final node.
 You can enter stiffnesses, sections and lengths.
 There are two types of nodes: articulated and rigid (AA, AR, RA, RR).